pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 ## When you should upgrade to Pulumi 3.0

-Pulumi 3.0 is currently in beta and not recommended for existing production workloads.
+Pulumi 3.0 is currently in rc and not recommended for existing production workloads.
 Once it is made generally available (GA), we will recommend switching to Pulumi 3.0 in the docs and in the CLI via the normal upgrade prompts.
 `pulumi new` will continue to use the stable versions of the templates.
 You can use the `3.x` version of the templates, which will use the 3.0 SDK, by running `pulumi new https://github.com/pulumi/templates/tree/3.x`.